Find It Now

 - Patrons must ride feet first, lying on your back or in a sitting position.

-- Users of the Outdoor Pool must comply with all posted rules and others given by the staff.
-Failure to comply with such instructions or with policies may result in disciplinary action or facility removal.
+Users of the Outdoor Pool must comply with all posted rules and others given by the staff.
+Failure to comply with such instructions or with policies may result in disciplinary action or facility removal with no refunds.

 If you would like to support the Kiwanis in their effort to raise $20,000 to open Memorial Pool in 2020, click on this link.
 I Would Like to Donate